Hiring

 Research

-An indication of faculty backgrounds and research interests, including selected recent publications, can be obtained in the personal webpages.
+An indication of faculty backgrounds and research interests, including selected recent publications, can be obtained on the faculty’s personal webpages.
 The list also contains e-mail and telephone numbers of all faculty members, and you should feel free to contact any of them for additional information.

 The Department has Regular Seminars and Workshops.
-The Departments of Business and Statistics also hold regular Seminars.
+The Departments of Business, Statistics, and Social Sciences also hold regular Seminars.

 Support for research

-Research funds are usually obtained by groups of Faculty members applying for both Spanish and EU grants.
-New faculty members are normally ensured a soft landing by other faculty members in their same area, who provide them with some initial travel funds.
+Research funds are usually obtained by teams of faculty members from both Spanish and EU sources.
+New faculty members are normally ensured a soft landing by department research funding and by other faculty members in their area, providing them with initial travel and equipment funds.
 New faculty members are expected to file new research grant applications with the help of their colleagues.
-This informal and unstructured process has worked well until now.

 Computer Facilities